What is the Community Service Scholarship?

 Because we expect Community Service Scholars to be leaders in service at St. Lawrence, we look for students who have shown initiative and leadership in their community service work.
 Community Service Scholars include students who have created new service projects in their schools and hometowns, students who have motivated their peers to be involved in worthwhile projects, and students who have made community service a top priority.

 How to Apply:

-First year students interested in applying for the Community Service Scholarship must submit a complete St. Lawrence application (Common Application) by February 1.
+First-year students interested in applying for the Community Service Scholarship must submit a complete St. Lawrence application (Common Application) by February 1.
 Students who are applying Early Decision must submit scholarship material with their completed application.
-Transfer students who are interested in being considered for this scholarship must complete the scholarship essay and submit it with their application.
+Transfer students who are interested in being considered for this scholarship must submit the scholarship materials with their application.